Git Methodology

 main

-Pull Request (PR) Review Process (Planned / Implemented)
+Pull Request (PR) Review Process

-Section titled “Pull Request (PR) Review Process (Planned / Implemented)”To improve code quality and team collaboration, we plan to implement a Pull Request (PR) review process.
-This process ensures that every change merged into main
+Section titled “Pull Request (PR) Review Process”To improve code quality and team collaboration, we implemented a Pull Request (PR) review process.
+This process ensures that every change merged into main is reviewed and approved by at least one other developer.

 Workflow: